ReemaS03/RecipesProject/README.md

 **Null Hypothesis:** People rate all recipes on the same scale, regardless of their protein content.

 **Alternative Hypothesis:** People rate high-protein recipes higher than low-protein recipes.
-# Test Statistic: The difference in mean ratings between high-protein and low-protein recipes.

 **Test Statistic:** The difference in mean ratings between high-protein and low-protein recipes.